faanross/faanross.github.io/content/posts/course01.md

 # 5. Post-Mortem Forensics: Memory
 # 5.1.
 Transferring the Artifacts

 First thing's first - we need to transfer the artifacts we produced in `2.3.6` over to our Ubuntu analyst VM.

+{{< figure src="/img/review.gif" title="" class="custom-figure-2" >}}

+But just as a note: we'll only transfer our memory dump and packet capture.
+We won't transfer our log files - I'll explain exactly why later.
-There are a number of ways to do this, and if you have your own method you prefer please do go ahead.
-I'm going to install `Python3` so we can quickly spin up a simple http server.

-Before we start just make sure that both files of interest (`dllattack.pcap` and `memdump.raw`) are in the same directory - in my case both are located on the desktop.
+Ok so there are a number of ways we can transfer our files over, and if you have your own method you prefer please go ahead.
+I'm going to opt for using `Python3` to quickly spin up a simple http server.
+For simplicity sake ensure both files (`dllattack.pcap` and `memdump.raw`) are located in the same directory, in my case they are both on the desktop.

-Let's transfer them:
+**So let's go ahead and do it:**
-1. First download the `Python3` installer [here](https://www.python.org/downloads/windows/).
+1. First download the `Python3` installer for Windows [here](https://www.python.org/downloads/windows/).
 2. Then run the installer, all default selections.
 3. Once it's done open an administrative `Command Prompt` and navigate to the desktop.
 4. We can now spawn our **http server**.